CodewithMiguelll/CodewithMiguelll/README.md

   - 🎨 Styling with Tailwind CSS to create modern and responsive user interfaces.

 - 🖼️ Learning Product Design
-    - 📖 Gaining a fundamental knowledge on the principles of Graphics design and its tools.
+    - 📖 Gaining a fundamental knowledge of the principles of graphic design and its tools.
     - 🎨 Learning the basics of 3D modelling with Blender and Spline for excellent 3D designs.
     - 💻 Improving my UI/UX skills with Figma for creating superb UI designs.